 Updated July 24, 2022

 There comes a point in the life of every Clothes Horse Mom when she finally breaks down and places an order at Shein.com.
 You’ve seen the Shein ads.
 All those images of gorgeous, flowing tea-length dresses and cropped chunky sweaters.
-They promise you that a fashionable life of ease and cool staples awaits, all for $11.90
+They promise you that a fashionable life of ease and cool staples await, all for $11.90 each.

 And all of that awaits your kids, too.

 It’s not a sustainable brand, but it has cute clothes and amazing things – or so the pictures suggest.
-It’s ma matter of weeding through the negative reviews to find some great quality items.
+It’s a matter of weeding through the negative reviews to find some great quality items.
 Or at least reasonably good quality.

 CAN KIDS WEAR SHEIN CLOTHES?